BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 •	Games to date |Number of games the player has played due to this Pay-Go Subscription
 •	Winnings to Date | Total Amount won by games from this Pay-Go Subscription

-Use the navigation tabs to view the critical elements of a Pay-Go Subscription
+Use the **navigation tabs** to view the critical elements of a Pay-Go Subscription

-•	Details tab | Is the default view and displays Game Subscriptions and Activity feed
+•	**Details tab** | Is the default view and displays Game Subscriptions and Activity feed
-•	Payment Info tab| Displays details of payment and its status with the payment processor
+•	**Payment Info tab**| Displays details of payment and its status with the payment processor
-•	Invoices tab | Displays Past & Present monthly invoices
+•	**Invoices tab** | Displays Past & Present monthly invoices
-•	Games Instances tab | Displays all games joined stemming from this Pay-Go Subscription
+•	**Games Instances tab** | Displays all games joined stemming from this Pay-Go Subscription
-•	API Calls tab | Displays all relevant 3 Party API Calls, i.e., Payment Provider, Insurance Provider The functionality of each tab is described below.
+•	**API Calls tab** | Displays all relevant 3 Party API Calls, i.e., Payment Provider, Insurance Provider

+**The functionality of each tab is described below: **

 ## Details